-In August of 2019 on a trip to Catalina Island, Ca the engine seized.
-We had the engine removed and completely rebuilt, just two months before we had planned to leave the US with Baja Ha-Ha 2019.
+In August of 2019 we had the engine removed and completely rebuilt, just two months before we had planned to leave the US with Baja Ha-Ha 2019.
 The rebuilt engine went back in the boat the week before the Baja Ha-Ha started…and we motored out of San Diego into a new life on schedule.

 Type: Sail,Cruising-Ctr Ckpt- Aleutian 51 Ketch

 Year: Model-1977 Mfg-1976

 Disp: 36,000 lbs

 Builder: CHUNG HWA BOAT BLD CO (Formosa, Taiwan)

 Model: Aleutian CC Ketch

 Hull Mtl: Fiberglass, Cfg: Keel / Color: White

 Engines: Single x 120/hp Diesel IB 1977 Ford Motor Co 8994971 (Ford Lehman) (Rebuilt 2019 by VB Engineering)

 Galley: Yes, pass through